hojjunekim/hojjunekim.github.io/_projects/d_landing.md

 ---
 layout: page
-title: Teaching Assistant in Robot programming class
-description: Circuit soldering, 3D printing
+title: Autonomous Flight Control in Quadrotor system
+# description: drone club Bulnabi
+description: PX4-Autopilot, Auto Landing, ROS2
-img: /assets/img/projects/TA/prop.png
+img: /assets/img/projects/landing/init.png
-importance: 3
+importance: 2
 category: fun
 ---

 Developed path planning algorithm via bezier curve, and auto landing with April Tag in simulation and off-board flight.
 Jetson-Xavier and PX4 pix hawk are used.
 You can see the landing videos below.

+You can see the demo videos.